Avoid Crippling Water Damage: Plumbing and HVAC Home Safety Tips

 What’s the first thing that comes to mind when you think of safety in your home?
 If it’s fire-prevention, most homeowners would agree with you.
 Fires can cause bodily harm and lead to extensive, irreparable damage to your home, so it’s important to install smoke detectors and keep an easily-accessible fire extinguisher.

-Luckily, you can avoid or limit water damage by simply being aware of the most common plumbing issues that cause them.
-If you notice any of the below problems, your best bet is to call a professional plumber (like us!) right away:
+Luckily, you can avoid or limit water damage by simply being aware of the most common plumbing problems that cause them.
+If you notice any of these, your best bet is to call a professional plumber (like us!) right away:

 - Leaking or Burst Pipe: this one usually causes damage in homes.
 In south Florida, leaky or burst pipes are typically caused by the general deterioration of old pipes or by faulty pipe materials.